Grant County Property Tax Rate 2016 [Go To Different County]

 Grant County Property Tax Deduction

-You can usually deduct 100% of your Grant County property tax from your Federal Income Tax Return as an itemized deduction.
-Arkansas may also let you deduct some or all of your Grant County property taxes on your Arkansas income tax return.
+You can usually deduct 100% of your Grant County property taxes from your taxable income on your Federal Income Tax Return as an itemized deduction.
+Minnesota may also let you deduct some or all of your Grant County property taxes on your Minnesota income tax return.